 If you’ve ever had a package show up late or not at all - you’re not alone.
-This isn’t just bad luck.
-It’s a pattern at this point.
-And for businesses, especially small ones trying to build trust, these delays cost more than time.
-They cost customers.
+This isn’t bad luck, it’s a pattern at this point in Lagos.

 1. Lagos Traffic Is a Beast (But That’s Not the Whole Story)